Modifier Tools¶

 Hotkey = Ctrl/⌘ + W

 Clicking on the Weld icon will join all the selected shapes into a single entity that is the outline of all the selected shapes.
-Note that Weld requires closed shapes, but will accept an arbitrary collection of inputs, and tries to do the right thing, but sometimes gets it wrong.
-If you weld something and the middle content disappears, use Boolean Union instead.
+Note that Weld requires closed shapes, but will accept any number of inputs.
+If you weld something and the middle content disappears, try Boolean Union instead.

 Hotkey = Ctrl/⌘ + B